Syntax

 , eval

-functions, but special PHP language constructs, and thus not expressions.
-Only multi-line comments are supported
+functions but special PHP language constructs, and thus not expressions.
+Only multi-line comments /* ... */

-However, you can work around these limitations by activating the RawPhpExtension extension, which allows you to use any PHP code
+However, these limitations can be bypassed by activating the RawPhpExtension extension, which allows you to use any PHP code